biojava/biojava.github.io/wiki/RCSB_Viewers:Source_Division.md

 blurry.

-Note that <em>source division</em> simply describes how the source is divided up, not specifically any architectural divisions (although there is some corollary - see below.
+Note that <em>source division</em> simply describes how the source is divided up, not specifically any architectural divisions (although, naturally, they do parallel - see below where they diverge.)

 Approach
 --------